 The Public Record Office Victoria holds records of foster children and state wards in Victoria.
 The Department of Human Services holds more recent records.
 It should be noted that some of these records are closed under Section 9 and as they relate to children, they will not be released for 99 years after the creation of the records.
 An application under Freedom of Information may be made.

-PUBLIC RECORD OFFICE VICTORIA - WARD REGISTERS 1864-1966 (VPRS 4527)
+PUBLIC RECORD OFFICE VICTORIA - WARD REGISTERS 1864-1894 (VPRS 4527)

 ANCESTRY - VICTORIA, AUSTRALIA, INDEX TO THE CHILDREN'S REGISTERS OF STATE WARDS, 1850-1893

-This is an index to correspondence found in Public Record Office Victoria VPRS 937.
+This is an index to correspondence found in Public Record Office Victoria (VPRS 937).

 FAMILYSEARCH - GEELONG AND WESTERN DISTRICT PROTESTANT ORPHANAGE ADMISSION RECORDS AND CARD INDEX 1870-1946

-Includes minute books 1870-1913, 1930-1933.
-Original records in possession of the Geelong Historical Records Centre, Geelong,
+This includes minute books 1870-1913 and 1930-1933.
+Original records were in possession of the Geelong Historical Records Centre, Geelong,

 FIND AND CONNECT - HISTORY AND INFORMATION ABOUT AUSTRALIAN ORPHANAGES, CHILDREN'S HOMES AND OTHER INSTITUTIONS

 CARE LEAVERS AUSTRALASIA NETWORK (CLAN)